 - Don’t wear eye makeup for a week.

-- Avoid sports and exercise for one week, and don’t play contact sports for at least a month.
+- Avoid sports and exercise for the first week, and don’t play contact sports for at least a month.

-- Keep water out of your eyes for a week and avoid swimming for at least a month.
+- Keep water out of your eyes for a week and avoid swimming or hot tubs for at least a month.